zephyrproject-rtos/zephyr/samples/boards/96b_argonkey/microphone/README.rst

    stty -F /dev/ttyUSB0 115200 raw
    cat /dev/ttyUSB0 > /tmp/sound.raw

+.. note:: The "cat /dev/ttyUSB0 > /tmp/sound.raw" command should be launched after the audio acquisition starts (after green led glows) to avoid initial boot messages to enter in the file, and before audio acquisition ends (before red led glows).

 .. note:: In case the character 0x0a is interpreted as NL and an 0x0d (CR) is added, you may need to remove it::